jonmatthis/Exodusify/README.md

 ## 3. Running the Exodusify notebook

-The Jupyter notebook in the repo root (for example, `exodusify_workflow.ipynb`) will orchestrate three main tasks:
+The Jupyter notebook in the repo root (for example, `exodusify_workflow.ipynb`) orchestrates the full pipeline:

+1. Pull any fresh MP3s from `Add/`, infer tags, and place them into the canonical library tree while guarding against duplicates.
-1. Index and canonicalize your downloaded library.
+2. Index and canonicalize everything under `Downloaded/`.
-2. Build dated shopping lists of tracks present in Spotify playlists but missing from your downloads.
+3. Build dated shopping lists of tracks present in Spotify playlists but missing from your downloads.
-3. Build an orphaned-tracks list of local tracks that are not referenced by any playlist.
+4. Build an orphaned-tracks list of local tracks that are not referenced by any playlist.
+5. Generate device-ready playlists for the Innioasis Y1.

 ### 3.1 Configuration & helpers